gutoalvim/femder/README.md

 # dependencies

-pip install numpy scipy gmsh meshio plotly matplotlib tqdm numba cloudpickle
+numpy scipy gmsh meshio plotly matplotlib tqdm numba cloudpickle

 # How to Install on Windows